Preface

 }

-We will compile the library using gcc:
+Compile this library using gcc:

 $ gcc -dynamiclib -framework Foundation telegram.m -o telegram.dylib